 More important than reminding music streaming critics that bots don’t create legends is this: streaming lowers the barriers of entry in a historically exclusive industry.
 The music business will always be shady, but streaming allows the rapper with a fifty dollar mic and a budget for beat leases to have their music available in the same places as their favorite artists.
 Also, that DIY rapper can make money and possibly fund a mini-tour, their next project, or just feel validated by it.

 Streaming is not the Devil, so get over it.
-And don’t leave a link to the TIDAL fake stream scandal in the comments, I’m way ahead of you.
+And don’t leave a link to the TIDAL fake stream scandal in the comments, we know.